sütterlin, handwriting, typography-1362879.jpg

 While there are a lot of templates out there for first time flash writers to use, we feel that following some general guidelines will help you craft or improve your story.

-Flash Guidelines
+Literary Flash Fiction Guidelines

 • Keep the plot of the story simple.
 The more complex the plot becomes, the easier it is to confuse your readers or gloss over important details.